-- 4.1 In college.
-This includes inside college buildings, in the college grounds, on school visits and anywhere where a teacher is present and responsible. - 4.2 Out-of-college.
-This is anywhere other than in college or college grounds, and when there are no teachers or school staff responsible, for example, in the shopping malls, in the street, on a bus, at home, at a friend's house or compound.
+In-school.
+This includes inside school buildings, in the school grounds, on school visits and anywhere where a teacher is present and responsible.

+Out-of-school.
+This is anywhere other than in school or school grounds, and when there are no teachers or school staff responsible, for example, in the shopping malls, in the street, on a bus, at home, at a friend's house or compound.
 It may also include incidents of "cyber-bullying" between students.
-Whilst incidents of bullying may occur outside college the nature of the college community is such that the issue is likely to continue to affect young people when they are actually in school.
+Whilst incidents of bullying may occur outside school the nature of the community is such that the issue is likely to continue to affect young people when they are actually in school.
 In such circumstances staff will intervene in accordance with the college Behaviour and Sanctions Policy.